mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 <li>TechCrunch: 11 articles</li>
 <li>Wall Street Journal: 31 articles</li>
 </ul>
-<p style="margin-top: 0.75rem;">I grouped the articles into three folders: Apple, TC, and WSJ.
+<p style="margin-top: 0.75rem;">I grouped the articles into three folders: Apple (Apple Newsroom), TC (TechCrunch), and WSJ (Wall Street Journal).
 I then looped through each txt file in each folder to read all articles as a large string to store in a DataFrame so I could calculate sentiment score for each news source.</p>
 </li>
 </ul>

 ### Analysis

-I knew that I was going to repeat some steps many times, so I defined functions to simplify the analysis.
-I started visually exploring the data by making plots.
+Knowing that I was going to repeat some steps many times, I defined functions to simplify the analysis.

+I started by visually exploring the data and making plots.

 Google trends data showed that the popularity of “iPhone” searches dramatically started to increase about 2 weeks prior to each release date.
-I used this data to help me narrow down the scope and set the timeframes for how far back I needed to go to find articles prior to each release date.
+I used this data to narrow down the scope and set the timeframes for how far back I needed to go to find articles prior to each release date.

 {% include figure.html path="assets/img/projects/google_trends.png" title="Google Trends" alt="Google Trends" class="img-fluid rounded z-depth-1" caption="Google Trends" zoomable=true %}